tristynferreiro/SHARC-buoy-data-transmission/Docs/README.md

 Interfacing diagrams, the EEE3097S project brief and a thesis regarding the SHARC buoy project are available here.

 ## Reports/
 The reports submitted for EEE3097S are available in both PDF and Latex formats.
-Please note that some of the links in these reports may not work due to restructuring of this repository.
+Please note that some of the links in these reports may not work due to the restructuring of this repository.